chuanconggao/extratools/README.md

 **Featured on GitHub's Trending Python repos on May 25, 2018.
 Thank you so much for support!**

-120+ extra higher-level functional tools that go beyond standard library's `itertools`, `functools`, etc. and popular third-party libraries like [`toolz`](https://github.com/pytoolz/toolz), [`fancy`](https://github.com/Suor/funcy), and [`more-itertools`](https://github.com/erikrose/more-itertools).
+130+ extra higher-level functional tools that go beyond standard library's `itertools`, `functools`, etc. and popular third-party libraries like [`toolz`](https://github.com/pytoolz/toolz), [`fancy`](https://github.com/Suor/funcy), and [`more-itertools`](https://github.com/erikrose/more-itertools).

 - Like `toolz` and others, most of the tools are designed to be efficient, pure, and lazy.
 Several useful yet non-functional tools are also included.

-- While `toolz` and others target basic scenarios, most tools in this library target more advanced and complete scenarios.
+- While `toolz` and others target basic scenarios, this library targets more advanced and higher-level scenarios.

 - A few useful CLI tools for respective functions are also installed.
-They are available as `extratools-[funcname]`.
+They are available as `extratools-[func]`.

 Full documentation is available [here](https://www.chuancong.site/extratools/).

 ## Current Progress and Future Plans

-There are currently more than 100 functions among 14 categories, 3 data structures, and 3 CLI tools.
+There are currently 120+ functions among 14 categories, 3 data structures, and 3 CLI tools.

 - Currently adopted by [TopSim](https://github.com/chuanconggao/TopSim) and [PrefixSpan-py](https://github.com/chuanconggao/PrefixSpan-py).

-This library is under active development, and new tools are added on almost weekly basis.
+This library is under active development, and new tools are added on weekly basis.

 - Any idea or contribution is highly welcome.